NorVirae/pi-sweeper-bot-3S/README.md

-# 🦀 Rust Project
+# 🦀 PI Sweeper Bot 3S Project

-1. A Rust-based project.
+1. A Rust-based Pi Sweeper Bot project.
 This README provides instructions for setting up, running, and working with the codebase.

 ---